 Daddy won’t you listen, don’t go missin’.
 I’m behavin’

-Much like he did with Vice Principals, Danny McBride frontloaded The Righteous Gemstones.
+Much like he did with Vice Principals, Danny McBride front-loaded The Righteous Gemstones.
 The first season’s resolution was wonderfully tense—Gideon was welcomed back to the family, sure, and Jesse and Amber were working on their (and countless people’s!) marriage, but the megamanipulation continued.
-Jump ahead a few seasons, and even though they continue to mass-market religion for their own profit… Kelvin has come out as gay, Gideon’s a pastor, Judy’s had a kissing-only affair, Jesse’s in a secret society, and Eli is finally moving on from Aimee-Leigh.
+Jump ahead a few seasons, and even though they continue to mass-market religion for their own profit, a lot has changed.
+Kelvin has come out as gay, Gideon’s a pastor, Judy’s had a kissing-only affair, Jesse’s in a secret society, and Eli is finally moving on from Aimee-Leigh.

+In Vice Principals, the titular characters burn down their rival’s house in the very first episode.
+The Righteous Gemstones is no different.
 Just about everything that can possibly be used for shock has been used for shock, another classic emblem of McBride’s storytelling style.
 Threats of murder and rape haunt the Gemstones at every turn.
 I truly cannot decide if I like it.
 I like that it’s different!
-The series finale is overpacked, so I will recap the part most important to me: the lakehouse trip.
+The series finale is overpacked, so I will recap the part most important to me: the lake house trip.

-On a lakehouse trip with both of their families, Corey asks the Gemstones for seven million dollars.
+Surrounded by both of their families, Corey asks the Gemstones for seven million dollars.
 He wants to buy his father’s gator farm.
 The Gemstones deny him the money.
-Jesse sends the rest of their family outside, and invites Corey to play cornhole with him and the other siblings.
+Jesse sends the rest of their family out to the lake on a boat, and invites Corey to play cornhole with him and the other siblings.

 A vision of Aimee-Leigh appears to Kelvin when he goes inside to change his shirt and guides him into Corey’s room.
 He snoops through Corey’s things and discovers the Gemstone family heirloom gold bible, the one stolen by Elijah Gemstone in the season premiere, and then again by Corey’s father in Interlude IV.